 NOTICE Parts of this machine contain sensitive electronic components.
 If welding work is required, disconnect any electronic equipment on the machine to prevent damage due to excessive current.

-Breathing diesel engine exhaust exposes you to chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
+• The engine exhaust from this product contains chemicals known to the State of California to cause cancer, birth defects, or other reproductive harm.